 If hackers stole your admin credentials, would you know about it?

 The above screen crop is a real alert I receive EVERY time I successfully log in to that server as admin (root).
-So yes, I’m alerting myself that I just logged in successfully. ha!
-May seem strange to some, but this way, even if someone gains access to your admin credentials and are even able to remotely use your PC or IP, you would still be notified by email and/or SMS.
-Imagine having lunch with your spouse or significant other, or just completing your workout at the gym and being alerted of a successful login using your password and IP!
+So yes, I’m alerting myself that I just logged in successfully.
+May seem strange to some, but this way, even if someone gains access to your admin credentials and are able to remotely use your PC or IP, you would still be notified by email and/or SMS.
+Imagine having lunch with your spouse or significant other, or just completing your workout at the gym and being alerted of a successful login using your password!

 “Against a sufficiently skilled, funded and motivated attacker, all networks are vulnerable.” so said security Guru Bruce Schneier.
 Therefore, we must plan for the worst and hope for the best.
 Here are some other precautions: